-- Established Clinical Embryologist/Andrologist with at least three (3) years of embryology experience.
-Letters of support from employers indicating level of experience and willingness to allow applicant to perform research projects in their current position.
+- Be an established clinical embryologist/andrologist with at least three years of embryology experience.
+Submit letters of support from employers indicating level of experience and willingness to allow applicant to perform research projects in their current position.

-- Three letters of recommendation, (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
+- Submit three letters of recommendation (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
 References from close friends and family members are unacceptable.

-- A personal essay.
+- Submit a personal essay.
 Complete essay instructions are available inside the online application portal.

-- International students, or applicants whose native language is not English, must take the TOEFL exam (See Application Process).
+International students, or applicants whose native language is not English, must take the TOEFL exam.

 This website reflects current program information, including admissions criteria and curricula.
 Information is subject to change.